MrHaHaHaH/Taylor_Series/README.md

 **(2) Progress Report**
 **(3) Final Report**

+I have finished two stages of the FYP, and am focusing on the **Final Report** now.

 I have shared my **Proposal** and **Progress Report** of the FYP in pdf format.